Penn State Nittany Lions (12-12, 3-8)

 Record: 10-21 (2-16 in the Big Ten Conference)

-After starting the season 2-2, the Nittany Lions finished their non-conference slate 8-4, including a four-game winning streak at the end, but many of these games were against less than stellar opponents (picture the 2010-11 IU squad).
+After starting the season 2-2, the Nittany Lions finished their non-conference slate 8-4, including a four-game winning streak at the end, but many of these games were against less than stellar opponents.

-Penn State would go on to lose 14 straight during Big Ten play, but the team's first win may have made up for all.
-The Nittany Lions pulled off a win at home in the Bryce Jordan Center against then-No. 4 Michigan 84-78.
+Penn State would go on to lose 14-straight during Big Ten play, but the team's first win may have made up for all.
+They pulled off a win at home in the Bryce Jordan Center against then-No. 4 Michigan 84-78.
 The team's other conference win fell two games later on the road against Northwestern 66-59 for Penn State's only road win of the season.